SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 cd code
 git clone https://github.com/gavinbarron/bikeshop.git
 ```
 3. Next we need to set some git configuration values so that we can push any changes which are made to remote repositories.
 To do this run the following commands in the command prompt.
-Please ensure to enter the AAD username you received as a part of lab guide.
+Please ensure to enter the AAD usernamewhich has been notified as a part of lab guide.
 ```
 cd bikeshop
 git config user.name  "holuser"